Alcohol Detection Strips

 The Mission Saliva Alcohol Test Strip is a screening test.
 It cannot detect exact BAC.
 Confirm results with an approved alcohol test before taking legal action.
 The test should not be used to determine if the user is capable of operating machinery or driving.
 Actions of any person, based on the outcome of the test, are at the person's own risk.

 Alcohol impairs judgment.
-The test should be performed by someone who is not under the influence of alcohol.
+The test should be administered and interpreted by someone who is not under the influence of alcohol.

 Wait 20 minutes after using over-the-counter products, eating, smoking, or chewing gum before testing.
 Such items may cause false positive results.